ionic bonding image header

 Ion formation

 Metals are found in the left hand-side of the periodic table.
-In GCSE chemistry we will be mainly studying the reactions of the the metals in groups I and II of the periodic table, that is the alkali metals and the alkaline earth metals.
+In GCSE chemistry you will be mainly studying the reactions of the metals in groups I and II of the periodic table; that is the alkali metals and the alkaline earth metals.
 The alkali metals; Li, Na, K, Rb and Cs in group 1 of the periodic table all have one electron in their outer shell.
-Recall the octet rule: elements only react if they can achieve full last electron shells; this means that the alkali metals with one outer shell electron will either have to gain 7 electrons to fill their last shell or simply lose one electron when they react.
+Recall the octet rule which states that: elements will only react if they can achieve full last electron shells; this means that the alkali metals with one outer shell electron will either have to gain 7 electrons to fill their last shell or simply lose one electron when they react.

-As an example consider the alkali metal sodium; atomic number 11.
-Sodium has the electronic configuration 2,8,1.
-To completely fill its last shell the sodium atom needs to gain 7 electrons or simply lose the outer electron in the last shell.
+As an example consider the alkali metal sodium; atomic number 11, now sodium has the electronic configuration 2,8,1 so to completely fill its last shell the sodium atom needs to gain 7 electrons or simply lose the outer electron in the last shell.
 Obviously it will be easier and require less energy to simply lose 1 electron than gain 7 electrons.
 So when sodium reacts it will lose its outer shell electron to another atom.

 Atomic structure diagram showing a sodium atom forming a sodium ion.